 3. You Can Save Small Amounts at a Time

-Micro-investing lets you invest as little as you want at a time, even if you only have a penny to add to your portfolio.
+Micro-investing lets you invest as little as you want at a time, even if you only have a penny in spare change to add to your portfolio.
 If you can get into the habit of saving small amounts, it gets easier to build a habit of saving more when you have more money to set aside.

 Cons of Micro-Investing